amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

        And lift to Hope a token!

-TO HENRY LINCOLN JOHNSON ó LAWYER
+TO HENRY LINCOLN JOHNSON ‚Äî LAWYER

 Quite firmly did you stand, and unafraid
 Before that haughty bar that sought to hold